How to Choose the Best Garden Seeds

 If you want plants that will produce exactly what they are supposed to, hybrid seeds might be the way to go.

-If you plan on selling something as organic, you may need to buy organic certified seeds.
+If you plan on selling something organic, you may need to buy organic certified seeds.

-I thought it would be fun to make a video of what I ordered for this summer and why.
+I thought it would be fun to make a video of what I ordered for the summer of 2022 and why.
 Check it out below!

 I hope that this blog post helps you figure out what kinds of garden seeds that you need and want to plant for this summer!